Blossom (American TV series): Supporting characters

-Frank (played by Kevin Jamal Woods), a friend of Kennedy's who meets her in the season 5 episode titled "The Wedding."

 Production

 Development

 In 1988, series creator Don Reo had begun a producing partnership with Paul Junger Witt and Tony Thomas, in which the latter two were bringing his screenplays to television under the established Witt/Thomas Productions nameplate.
 Reo conceived of the idea that would become the genesis for Blossom when he attended a family party thrown by his longtime friend Dion DiMucci, lead singer of Dion and the Belmonts.
-At the party, DiMucci demonstrated a “hip, with-it musician father” family dynamic with his children, inspiring Reo to develop a pilot in which the "cool" father would be a highlight.
+At the party, DiMucci demonstrated a "hip, with-it musician father" family dynamic with his children, inspiring Reo to develop a pilot in which the "cool" father would be a highlight.

-Reo was also inspired by J.D.
-Salinger’s The Catcher in the Rye and wanted to create a series about a wise-beyond-his-years, introspective teenage boy modeled closely after protagonist Holden Caulfield.
+Reo was also inspired by J. D. Salinger's The Catcher in the Rye and wanted to create a series about a wise-beyond-his-years, introspective teenage boy modeled closely after protagonist Holden Caulfield.
 Reo decided to include both the hip father and Holden Caulfield-esque boy in the pilot, with the boy as the lead character.
 He first pitched the project to NBC in 1989 under the title Richie.
 NBC liked the screenplay, but network executive Leslie Lurie suggested that producers change the lead character to a girl "because of the overabundance of coming-of-age stories with boys."
-In the series finale episode, Reo and producer Judith D. Allison included a reference to the inspiration for Blossom's character when Blossom describes herself as a “teenage Holden Caulfield."
+In the series finale episode, Reo and producer Judith D. Allison included a reference to the inspiration for Blossom's character when Blossom describes herself as a "teenage Holden Caulfield."

 Casting

 At the time Mayim Bialik filmed the pilot episode, she had recently worked on another sitcom project for Fox, entitled Molloy.
 The pilot episode of Blossom was taped in the spring of 1990 and was the first of the projects to air, with NBC broadcasting the pilot as a special on July 5, 1990.
 Four weeks later, Fox commenced a seven-episode tryout run for Molloy, whose episodes had been filmed earlier in 1989.
 Molloy was canceled for its low ratings, freeing Bialik to commit to Blossom whose ratings for the pilot special pleased NBC executives.

+Natasha Lyonne vied for the role of Six, but the role eventually went to Jenna von Oÿ.

 Bialik suggested Michael Stoyanov for the role of her brother after seeing him guest star on sister series Empty Nest.
 Bialik thought she and Stoyanov shared a strong physical resemblance and would be believable as brother and sister.

 NBC ordered Blossom as a mid-season replacement for January 1991.